-Simplify, automate and systematize everything that you can.
-This automates the drudgery and maintenance of every day life and frees you up to focus on the things that really matter, whether that is more time to take a long walk, read a good book, work on your novel or play with the kids.
+An easy way to simplify your life is to automate and systematize everything that you can.
+This automates the every day drudgery and maintenance and frees you up to focus on the things that really matter.
+Thus, when you simplify your life, you will easily make time to do things like take a long walk, read a good book, work on your novel or play with the kids.

 In terms of the laws of attraction, it is about creating the space.
 The more blank space on your calendar, the more room for new opportunities to come your way.
 If you are too busy, then you’ll miss the opportunities around you.

 A good system is one that works for your personal style.
 If you’ve tried someone else’s method and it doesn’t work, then it isn’t a good system for you.
 The key here is to try out different systems until you find the one that works for you.
 A good system is one that is easier to use than not.

 Here are 3 easy systems to simplify your life and create more time and space:

 One of the great benefits of living in England is that all the supermarkets have online shopping and deliver your groceries right to your door for a small fee or free.
 What could easily take 1-2 hours of time a week is now a 10 to 15 minute task.

 I thought I’d miss shopping at the store and hand-picking my veggies, but find that I much prefer having my groceries land on my doorstep!
 This is the right move for a greener planet as well—fewer trips to the store means less fuel consumption.